Opening a Window - Demo 01

 1920x1200 monitor

-Frames are created within the computer and sent to the monitor at a rate over time, called the framerate, measured in Hertz.
+Frames are created within the computer and sent to the monitor at a rate over time, called the frame-rate, measured in Hertz.
 By updating frames quickly and at a constant rate, the computer provides the end-user with the illusion of motion.

 Motion